Close Menu

 Changes Due to Coronavirus/COVID-19 Pandemic

-The rise of COVID-19 cases has left hospitals throughout the country short-staffed and hamstrung by state and federal rules that do not allow mid-level providers to practice at the top of their license.
-Hospitals have requested new flexibility so that they can free up system capacity without having to hire new staff or take doctors away from where they are needed most.
+The rise of COVID-19 cases left hospitals throughout the country short-staffed and hamstrung by state and federal rules that did not allow mid-level providers to practice at the top of their license.
+Hospitals requested new flexibilities so that they could free up system capacity without having to hire new staff or take doctors away from where they were needed most.

-On April 9, 2020, CMS announced it will allow providers to practice across state lines and to the fullest extent of their licenses.
-Specifically, CMS temporarily suspended a number of rules so that hospitals, clinics, and other healthcare facilities can boost their frontline medical staffs as they fight to save lives during the COVID-19 pandemic, and announced new waivers that sharply expand the workforce flexibilities CMS announced on March 30.
+On April 9, 2020, CMS announced that it would allow providers to practice across state lines and to the fullest extent of their licenses.
+Specifically, CMS temporarily suspended a number of rules so that hospitals, clinics, and other healthcare facilities could boost their frontline medical staffs as they fight to save lives during the COVID-19 pandemic, and announced new waivers that sharply expanded the workforce flexibilities CMS announced on March 30, 2020.
 (See this fact sheet for more details on the waivers.)
-The new flexibilities will allow doctors to treat patients at rural hospitals via telehealth, even if they are out-of-state.
-Nurse practitioners also would be allowed to perform select medical exams for Medicare patients in skilled nursing facilities, even if they are not COVID-19 related.
-Occupational therapists that work for home health agencies will also be able to do initial assessments for homebound patients.
-And hospice nurses will no longer have to participate in hospice aide in-service activities.
-The Trump administration hopes these moves will free up additional provider capacity during the COVID-19 pandemic.
+The new flexibilities allowed doctors to treat patients at rural hospitals via telehealth, even if they are out-of-state.
+Nurse practitioners also were allowed to perform select medical exams for Medicare patients in skilled nursing facilities, even if they were not COVID-19 related.
+Occupational therapists that work for home health agencies were also be able to do initial assessments for homebound patients.
+And hospice nurses no longer had to participate in hospice aide in-service activities.
+The Trump administration hoped those moves would free up additional provider capacity during the COVID-19 pandemic.

-Despite the temporary waivers for credentialing and privileging, accrediting bodies such as The Joint Commission have yet to suspend application of standards requiring privileging and credentialing.
-The Joint Commission instead refers to its Emergency Management Standards for granting privileges during a disaster, EM.02.02.13.
-Medical staffs and hospitals can still utilize their state of emergency privileging procedures (often referred to as “disaster privileges”) or adopt such procedures that provide swift and streamlined credentialing and privileging while still providing a minimum quality control process.
+Despite the temporary waivers for credentialing and privileging, accrediting bodies such as The Joint Commission did not suspend application of standards requiring privileging and credentialing.
+The Joint Commission instead referred to its Emergency Management Standards for granting privileges during a disaster, EM.02.02.13.
+Medical staffs and hospitals could still utilize their state of emergency privileging procedures (often referred to as “disaster privileges”) or adopt such procedures that provide swift and streamlined credentialing and privileging while still providing a minimum quality control process.
 For example, disaster privileges can be granted based on a government I.D. and proof that the physician is privileged at another hospital.

 For an article examining issues facing medical staffs due to the COVID-19 pandemic, and options to hold meetings virtually to continue functioning at optimal levels, click here.
 For additional details regarding COVID-19 Emergency Practice, Telehealth & Teleprescribing Measures, please see our Medical & Professional Licensing Board Matters webpage.